Rhinoplasty San Francisco

 - Improving breathing

 Completed facial growth.
-This typically means at least 16 years of age, however exceptions are made for adolescents who have reached adult levels of growth.
+This typically means at least 16 years of age, however, exceptions are made for adolescents who have reached adult levels of growth.

 Rhinoplasty is usually an outpatient procedure at our surgical center performed under general anesthesia or IV sedation.
-Dr. Chiu-Collins performs either open and closed rhinoplasty.
+Dr. Chiu-Collins performs either open or closed rhinoplasty.
 She selects the approach as is appropriate for the patient, and their goals and needs.
-The incisions are made on the inside of the nose, and in an open type of rhinoplasty a small incision is made across the bottom of the nose.
+The incisions are made on the inside of the nose, and in an open type of rhinoplasty, a small incision is made across the bottom of the nose.
 All of these incisions typically heal very well, often without a trace.
-Even the small incision across the bottom of the nose can be extremely difficult to find within a few months of surgery.
+Even a small incision across the bottom of the nose can be extremely difficult to find within a few months of surgery.

-After the incisions are made, the soft tissue covering of the nose is gently lifted.
-The underlying nasal architecture composed of cartilage, bone, and soft tissues are then sculpted into the desirable shape.
+After the incisions are made, the soft tissue covering the nose is gently lifted.
+The underlying nasal architecture composed of cartilage, bone, and soft tissues is then sculpted into the desired shape.
 If additional cartilage is needed to help augment or reshape the nose, it will usually be taken from the nasal septum or behind the ear.
 Crooked nasal bones or a crooked septum would also be straightened here.
 Dr. Chiu-Collins has dedicated many years of her training and career to becoming intimately familiar with the nasal framework and support system.
 Even in a purely cosmetic rhinoplasty case, all efforts will be taken to preserve the breathing function of the nose.
 After the internal reshaping is complete, the soft tissue covering is redraped and stitched closed.
 Any narrowing or reshaping of the nostrils would be performed at this time.

 The entire rhinoplasty procedure lasts between 1.5 and 4 hours depending on what needs to be done.